PHIL'S FARMS & NURSERY

 -

-American Persimmon - $20 these are very small (less than 1 foot tall) and the only variety of persimmon we have available.
+AMERICAN PERSIMMON - $20 small ( about 1 foot tall) - the only variety of persimmon we have available at present.

 ALMOST ALL OUR FRUIT TREES are semi-dwarf; they fit well in a city yard, fruit is easily reached.